couchbase/couchbase-lite-ios/README.md

 **Syncable** means:

-* Any two copies of a database can be brought into sync via an efficient, reliable, proven REST-based [[protocol|Replication-Algorithm]] pioneered by Apache CouchDB.
+* Any two copies of a database can be brought into sync via an efficient, reliable, proven REST-based [protocol][23] pioneered by Apache CouchDB.
 * Interoperates with CouchDB, BigCouch and PouchDB, and with hosted services like [Cloudant](http://cloudant.com) and [IrisCouch](http://iriscouch.com).
 * Sync can be on-demand or continuous (with a latency of a few seconds).
 * The sync engine supports intermittent and unreliable network connections.